-Each of the preceding authors highlighted particular failures of modernity and their overall diagnoses vary in severity.
-Nevertheless, they all dismiss the institutions of liberal democracy because they deem these institutions incapable of answering to (or even responsible for) the perceived ills that modernity has brought about.
+Each of the preceding authors highlighted particular failures of modernity.
+Nevertheless, they all explicitly or implicitly dismiss the institutions of liberal democracy because they deem these institutions incapable of answering to (or even responsible for) the perceived ills that modernity has brought about.